 - 250 grams olives (I used mixed green and kalamata pitted olives)

-- 1 tbsp capers (if you do not like capers add 1 teaspoon lemon zest instead)
+- 1 tablespoon capers (if you do not like capers add 1 teaspoon lemon zest instead)

 - In a small sauce pan, add olive oil, fresh sprigs of rosemary and garlic cloves.
 Fry for about 2-3 minutes until aromatic and garlic is golden brown.
 Remove the garlic and rosemary sprig from the pan and allow the oil to cool slightly.
 (If you use olives in olive oil then you can use this oil)